hikari-py/hikari/README.md

 implement each feature as part of the design, rather than an additional component.
 This enables you to utilize these components as a black box where necessary.

-- Low level REST API implementation.
+- Low level RESTSession API implementation.
 - Low level gateway websocket shard implementation.
 - Rate limiting that complies with the `X-RateLimit-Bucket` header __properly__.
 - Gateway websocket ratelimiting (prevents your websocket getting completely invalidated).
 - Intents.
-- Proxy support for websockets and REST API.
+- Proxy support for websockets and RESTSession API.
 - File IO that doesn't block you.
 - Fluent Pythonic API that does not limit your creativity.